CtrlK

 Conciseness

-The skill is generally efficient but includes some unnecessary content like the Table of Contents (Claude can navigate without it), explanatory text about what foundation models are, and the model listing section which Claude likely knows.
-The core patterns are well-written but could be tighter.
+The skill is reasonably efficient but includes some unnecessary content like the Table of Contents (Claude can navigate without it), explanatory text about what foundation models are, and the model listing table that Claude likely knows.
+The core concepts section could be trimmed significantly.

 2 / 3